- This event has passed.

 June 18 @ 1:00 pm - 7:00 pm

-Organised by the Communications and Events Manager with support from the Diversity and Equality Working Group
+Organised by the Danielle Wilson Higgins, Communications and Events Manager and Dr Linda Grant, Governance Officer, with support from the Equality and Diversity Working Group

-This event is the first initiative by the Diversity and Equality Working Group and is being organised in conjunction with the Communications Manager.
-Last year saw a shift in the way Society views and engages with contested heritage and this seminar will encompass 5 short papers (20/5minutes) on each of the key themes: The UK and Slavery; The UK and Colonialism; Diversity in UK Heritage; International Perspectives; and Literary Contexts and will end with a keynote paper by Raksha Dave.
+Last year saw a shift in the way Society views and engages with contested heritage and this seminar will encompass 6 short papers (20/5minutes) on each of the key themes: The UK and Slavery; The UK and Colonialism; Diversity in UK Heritage; International Perspectives; and Literary Contexts and will end with a keynote paper by Raksha Dave.

 This will be the launch event for a series of panel discussions in 2021/2 on different themes prominent within these discussions; The UK and Slavery; The UK and Colonialism; Diversity in UK Heritage; International Perspectives; and Literary Contexts.